ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To assign team responsibilities
    - D) To create a work breakdown structure

-3. **Open-Ended**: Describe the concept of scope creep and how it can impact a project.

-4. **Open-Ended**: Why is it important to create a work breakdown structure (WBS) in project management?

-5. **True/False**: The project management constraint triangle shows that scope, cost, and time are independent of each other.
+3. **True/False**: The project management constraint triangle shows that scope, cost, and time are independent of each other.

 Would you like additional questions?